LedererLab/HDIM-Stratus/README.md

 ## Set permissions for HDIM-Stratus root directory

+### If A Single User is Maintaining App

+Navigate to public website directory `cd /var/www`

+Set permissions for app root directory for user who will be maintaining the App, denoted by `$USERNAME`.

+`chown -R $USERNAME ./HDIM-Stratus`

+`chgrp -R www-data ./HDIM-Stratus`

+`chmod -R 750 ./HDIM-Stratus`

+`chmod g+s ./HDIM-Stratus`

+### If Multiple Users are Maintaining App

 Create group for app developers `sudo groupadd hdim-dev`.

 Add all app developers to dev group with `sudo usermode -a -G hdim-dev #USERNAME`.